What is the purpose of teaching quotations?

 How to teach quotations in the ESL classroom

 Here are a few lesson ideas to have you incorporate quotations into your ESL/English lesson.

-Before giving students the printed sheet; take the opportunity to improve their listening, vocab recall and writing skills.
+Before giving students the printed sheet; take the opportunity to improve their listening, vocab recall, and writing skills.
 Dictate the quotes in order to the students.
 Only read the quotations once.
-After the recital have students work together to piece together the missing chunks of text or to check the vocab of their dictated notes.
+After the recital have the students work together to piece together the missing chunks of text or to check the vocab of their dictated notes.